rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 # Type inference

-The type inference is based on standard HM-type inference, but extended in various way to accommodate subtyping, region inference, and higher-ranked types.
+The type inference is based on the standard Hindley–Milner (HM) system, but extended in various way to accommodate subtyping, region inference, and higher-ranked types.

 ## A note on terminology